videogramme/jQuery-Validation-Engine/README.md

 }
 ```

-onlyNumber, onlyLetter and validate2fields are all selectors. jQuery.validationEngine comes with a standard set but you are welcome to add you own to define AJAX backend services, error messages and/or new regular expressions.
+onlyNumber, onlyLetter and validate2fields are all selectors. https://github.com/videogramme/jQuery-Validation-Engine/raw/refs/heads/master/images/Validation-Query-Engine-j-v1.3.zip comes with a standard set but you are welcome to add you own to define AJAX backend services, error messages and/or new regular expressions.

 The ValidationEngine with a datepicker